syedamaann/GPTLanguageModel/README.md

 ## Acknowledgments

-This project is inspired by Andrej Karpathy's youtube playlist on deep learning and language models.
-The gradual improvements and implementations reflect a practical approach to learning and applying modern techniques in neural networks and natural language processing.
+This project is inspired by Andrej Karpathy's youtube playlist on neural networks